Editor's choice: OppLoans Installment Loans

 When you’re in need of money between paychecks, you may be considering a payday loan.
 While these can be good for emergencies, the high interest rates make borrowing risky.
 We’ll go over all the possible fees and charges, as well as the laws in Delaware, to make sure you know everything you need before you borrow.

-Here are the basic rules surrounding payday loans in Delaware.
+Here are the seven basic rules surrounding payday loans in Delaware.

 You can cancel your payday loan before the end of the business day after you receive your funds at no extra charge.